 Flows can have a lot of steps, so by default LeadConduit collapses them to make it easy to see the full process that a lead will go through.
 This provides a great overview, but some key information is inevitably hidden when a step is collapsed, so we’ve added handy indicators to quickly provide insight.

 Now, when you look at your Flow you’ll see some indicators for each collapsed step.
 Filter steps will indicate whether any rules have been configured.
 For other steps, LeadConduit will show whether a step has notes, step criteria rules or field mappings.
 In addition, outbound steps, such as those for your CRM will indicate whether lead feedback is enabled.

 The indicators have four colors to help you quickly track down issues:

 - Gray: the item is not configured.
-You might see this if you’ve added a Built-In Enhancement that doesn’t require any mappings.
+You might see this if you’ve added an integration that doesn’t require any mappings.

 - Green: the item is configured on the step.
 You might see this if you added Acceptance Criteria to a step.

 - Yellow: warns you of an issue that you should address, but will not stop lead flow nor block you from saving the Flow.
 This might appear if you’ve added an integration that is missing a required API key.